 Stamp collecting has never been so much fun.
 When you’re traveling along the Urban Bourbon Trail, you’re in for cocktails classic and modern, live music, and the bourbon-inspired creativity of Louisville’s best bartenders and chefs.
 Each stop is well stocked with anywhere from 50 to 150 varieties of Kentucky’s signature spirit.

 Beer Cheese Trail

 Kentucky Beer Cheese has been made and served in Winchester and Clark County since the 1940’s.
 It all started on the Kentucky River where Johnnie Allman served his cousin's, Joe's Snappy Cheese at the historic Driftwood Inn.
-Today, the Beer Cheese Trail consists of eight restaurants.
+Today, the Beer Cheese Trail consists of several restaurants.
 No beer cheese in the world is more authentic than the kind made in Clark County.
 Grab an Official Beer Cheese Trail Cheese Log at a participating restaurant and get started:

 - Purchase any beer cheese item from the menu

 - Enjoy the delicious beer cheese